RobotCore: An Open Architecture for Hardware Acceleration in ROS 2: Introduction

 Using our framework and benchmarking, we diagnose that substantial latency bottlenecks in this computational graph come from inter-node interactions across ROS~2 layers in the CPU.
 We recognize this as an opportunity for design optimization in hardware accelerators, because interaction with the CPU should not be necessary for dataflow between nodes co-located on the same non-CPU platform (e.g., FPGA).

 Based on the benchmarking analysis, we demonstrate two novel separate paths toward \emph{hardware acceleration}: (1) kernel fusion, and (2) improved message passing.
 Kernel fusion results in the highest speedup, an average of $26.96\%$, but it requires manual redesign of the underlying kernels.
-To avoid manual redesign entirely and improve design re-use and portability, we alternatively develop an intra-FPGA ROS~2 node communication queue that leverages AXI4-Stream interfaces~\cite{amba4axi4} and transfers data in a sequential streaming manner directly between acceleration kernels.
-This improves the overall inter-node performance in our computational graph by $24.42~\%$ on average, while requiring no change in the accelerated kernels.
-This design extends to applications beyond our case study, since this same pattern is valid for any ROS~2 inter- or intra-process communication, and aligns with ROS~2 composition capabilities.
+To avoid manual redesign entirely and improve design re-use and portability, we alternatively develop an intra-FPGA ROS~2 node communication queue template that leverages AXI4-Stream interfaces~\cite{amba4axi4} and transfers data in a sequential streaming manner directly between acceleration kernels.
+Using this design pattern improves the overall inter-node performance in our computational graph by $24.42~\%$ on average, while requiring no change in the accelerated kernels.
+This template extends to applications beyond our case study, since it can be reused for any ROS~2 inter- or intra-process communication by adapting its data types.

-In summary, key contributions of this work are that we: \begin{itemize} \item Create a new open infrastructure to increase the performance of robotics applications by enabling \emph{seamless integration of hardware acceleration} into ROS~2 that is \emph{portable across accelerator platforms} (e.g., FPGAs, GPUs) and system deployments (e.g., edge devices, workstations, data centers, and cloud); \item Expose insights into how to optimize overall system-wide performance by introducing a \emph{low-overhead tracing and benchmarking framework} to analyze application performance across ROS~2 computational graphs, laying foundation to analyze mixed-platform systems (e.g., combinations of CPU and FPGA-based nodes); and \item Increase ROS~2 node-to-node dataflow performance to achieve an average overall accelerator speedup of $24.42\%$ over CPU in our experiments by designing \emph{intra-FPGA ROS~2 node communication queues}, based on insights uncovered using our open acceleration infrastructure and low-overhead benchmarking on a case study analysis of a simple perception graph. \end{itemize}
+In summary, key contributions of this work are that we: \begin{itemize} \item Create a new open infrastructure to increase the performance of robotics applications by enabling \emph{integration of hardware acceleration} into ROS~2 that is \emph{flexible across accelerator platforms} (e.g., FPGAs, GPUs) and system deployments (e.g., edge devices, workstations, data centers, and cloud); \item Expose insights into how to optimize overall system-wide performance by extending and providing a template API for \emph{low-overhead tracing and benchmarking framework} to analyze application performance across hardware accelerated ROS~2 computational graphs, laying foundation to analyze mixed-platform systems (e.g., combinations of CPU and FPGA-based nodes); and \item Increase ROS~2 node-to-node dataflow performance to achieve an average overall accelerator speedup of $24.42\%$ over CPU in our experiments by designing a template for \emph{intra-FPGA ROS~2 node communication queues}, based on insights uncovered using our open acceleration infrastructure and low-overhead benchmarking on a case study of a simple perception graph. \end{itemize}

 The core components of our architecture are disclosed under a commercially friendly open-source license and are available and maintained at the ROS~2 Hardware Acceleration Working Group GitHub organization: \url{https://github.com/ros-acceleration}.